A2-ai/ghqc/README.md

 ghqc has 3 main requirements that must be met before running any of the ghqc ecosystem apps:

-1. An environmental variable, `GHQC_INFO_REPO`, must be set to the configuration information repository url in “~/.Renviron”.
+1. An environmental variable, `GHQC_CONFIG_REPO`, must be set to the custom configuration repository url in “~/.Renviron”.

-2. The configuration information repository must be downloaded to a local location.
+2. The custom configuration repository must be downloaded to a local location.

 3. All of the dependency packages for the ghqc shiny apps, including